Case Study

 Architectural Win

-Bypassed the vendor consensus entirely.
+Engineered an alternative path.
 Engineered a Physical Layer 2 Interconnect with custom routing that enabled native machine-to-machine communication at the hardware level.

 Cutting the Cord